Yunchun/Mitchell-International-Coding-Challenge/README.md

 # Mitchell-International-Coding-Challenge

-All steps of preprocessing the dataset, building the classification model, and evaluating its performance are included in the zipped juypter notebook file.
+Please download zipped folder of juypter notebook file to check Mitchell International Machine Learning coding challenge.
+You can also use unzipped file to check all steps of preprocessing the dataset, building the classification model, and evaluating its performance.